Tampa Tarpons Game Notes: at Daytona

 Live Audio: TuneIn Radio (Daytona Tortugas Broadcast Network).

-FLORIAL FLOWING: Estevan Florial drew three walks on Thursday, giving him 18BB in August (20 games).
-Since July 25th, the 20-year-old ranks first in Florida State League with 23BB and second with a .430 OBP.
-Florial also has multiple hits in seven of his last 11 games, batting .364 (16-for-44) with 5 doubles, 2HR and 10BB in that span.
+VS. DAYTONA: Tonight will be the 11th of 12 games scheduled between the Tampa Tarpons and Daytona Tortugas.
+The Tortugas currently lead the season-series, 6-4.
+Tampa is 1-3 in those games played at Jackie Robinson Ballpark.
+Estevan Florial has played in all 10 games in the series and is hitting .341 (14-for-41) with 9R, 2 doubles, 1HR, 4RBI, 5BB and 3SB against Daytona.

-VS. DAYTONA: Tonight will be the 10th of 12 games scheduled between the Tampa Tarpons and Daytona Tortugas.
-The Tortugas currently lead the season-series, 5-4.
-Tampa is 1-2 in those games played at Jackie Robinson Ballpark.
-Estevan Florial has played in all nine games in the series and is hitting .361 (13-for-36) with 8R, 2 doubles, 1HR, 4RBI, 5BB and 3SB against Daytoan.
+FLORIAL FLOWING: Estevan Florial drew three walks on Thursday, giving him 18BB in August (21 games).
+Since July 25th, the 20-year-old ranks first in Florida State League with 23BB and fifth with a .421 OBP.
+Florial also has multiple hits in seven of his last 12 games, batting .347 (17-for-49) with 5 doubles, 2HR and 10BB in that span.

 STRIKEOUTS FOR A CAUSE: The Tarpons have partnered with the American Cancer Society.
 Throughout the month of August, each time a strikeout is recorded by a Tampa pitcher, money will be raised for cancer research.
 The Tarpons are asking fans to donate $1.00 for every time a Tampa pitcher strikes out an opposing batter in the 31 games scheduled for August.
 To donate, fans must visit www.PledgeIt.org/TampaTarpons.